 Wrapping Brewing It Up…

 There’s no reason for you to miss out on your morning cup of coffee while camping just because there is no fire.

-There are dozens of techniques to get your caffeine fix in the wild, but all of the mentioned methods above have been fully tested by yours truly – and trust me, I get the jitters without my morning cup of coffee.
+There are dozens of techniques to get your caffeine fix in the wild, but all of the mentioned methods above have been thoroughly tested by yours truly – and trust me, I get the jitters without my morning cup of coffee.

 Do you have a burning question about being a campsite barista?
 Do you have another outdoor brewing technique we left out?
 Comment below to spread the camping love and get outdoors!